MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/maturity-adoption-alignment.md

 * Validate learning metrics that you use to report on the successful allocation of funding.
 * Understand the desired cloud accounting model that affects how cloud costs should be accounted for.
 * Become familiar with the digital estate plan and validate accurate costing expectations.
-* Evaluate buying options to determine if it's better to "pay as you go" or to make a pre-commitment by purchasing an Enterprise Agreement.
+* Evaluate buying options to determine if it's better to "pay as you go" or to make a precommitment by purchasing an Enterprise Agreement.
 * Align business goals with planned budgets and adjust budgetary plans as necessary.
 * Develop a goals and budget reporting mechanism to notify technical and business stakeholders at the end of each cost cycle.

 ## Build and pre-deployment

-A number of technical and non-technical pre-requisites are required to successful migrate an environment.
+A number of technical and nontechnical prerequisites are required to successful migrate an environment.
 This process focuses on the decisions, readiness, and core infrastructure that proceeds a migration.

 **Minimum suggested activities:**